bedrockio/bedrock-core/services/web/README.md

 ## Other Features

-- Seemless pushState routing using React Router V4
+- Seamless pushState routing using React Router
 - Full login/signup flow with separate dashboard and homepage router
 - All CSS and assets served via Webpack/StyleLoader
 - Uses Semantic UI as a rich UI element base